Open Bible Data Home About News OET Key

 ULTA lazy one is wiser in his eyes

-⇔ than seven who return discretion.
+⇔ than seven returning discernment.

-⇔ than many people who answer discreetly.
+⇔ than several people who answer intelligently.

-BSBThe slacker is wiser in his own eyes
+BSBThe slacker [is] wiser in his own eyes

 ⇔ than seven men who answer discreetly.